maugenst/zip-a-folder/README.md

 # zip-a-folder
 Inspired by ``zip-folder`` to just zip a complete folder plain into a zip file I recreated this project since zip-folder was very outdated and seemed not to be maintained anymore.
-Also I added support for modern ES6 language features like promises/async/await.
+Also added support for modern ES6 language features like promises/async/await.
+In version 0.1.0 zip-a-folder got rewritten in Typescript.

 ## Basic Usage